Fabienne02/Control-panel/README.md

-# Opdracht
+# Control panel - Tempeture ruler 🌡️
-Control paneel - temperatuur meter for CSS to the Rescue
+Control paneel - temperature ruler for CSS to the Rescue